Find the answers to our most frequently asked questions about undergraduate applications. Click on a link below to expand.

 The timing of offers will depend on a few factors, such as when you submit your application, how long assessment of your application might take and when you become eligible for an offer, and when the course(s) you have applied for chooses to make offers.

-For courses starting in semester 1, many courses may not make offers until the main offer round in January.
+For courses starting in semester 1 2020, many courses may not make offers until the 20 December offer round.
 Some courses may choose to make early offers, but only to those applicants whose assessment is complete and who are not awaiting the results of current year studies.

 Check the key dates page for more information.